A Free E-Newsletter for Friends of Japan & Teachers of Japanese

 Naomi Takasu, Director

-Literary expert and translator Motoyuki Shibata's Monkey Business, an annual literary journal available in both Japanese and English which features the writings of modern Japanese authors as well as British and American authors, contributed to spread and increasing popularity of Japanese literature across borders.
+Literary expert and translator Motoyuki Shibata's Monkey Business, an annual literary journal available in both Japanese and English which features the writings of modern Japanese authors as well as British and American authors, contributed to this spread and increasing popularity of Japanese literature across borders.
 On March 4th, Motoyuki Shibata and acclaimed Japanese author Tomoka Shibasaki will discuss many topics surrounding modern Japanese literature.

 This film is a story about Taylor Anderson and all the young people who travel the world trying to make a difference.
 Taylor was an extraordinary American who dedicated herself to teaching Japanese children, living her dream right up to the events of March 11, 2011.
 The earthquake and tsunami in Japan was a disaster that no one could have expected.